LauAvinyo/limblab/README.md

 `00.make_folder.py`
 The first script receives the DAPI channel and creates a working folder with the name of the experiment (extracted from the input file) and a pipeline file that will be used to write the paths to the generated files and values used for that particular experiment.
+Change.

 `01.clean_volume.py`
 This script receives a `.tif` volume and generates a properly spaced `.vti`.